kmlawson/japanese-empire-mo3335/seminars.md

 **Overview:**

-* There may be unassessed or assessed presentations
+* There may be presentations
 * This week we will try to bring the course together.
 There is a lot of themes our readings give a taste of, and depending on your interests and the degree of your preparation, we will balance the discussion accordingly.
 * We will set some time aside to review the handbook section on the final exam, discuss the plan for the review session next week, and strategies for preparing for the take-home exam.